January 23-25 | 2026

 Charlie Tyrell, The AI DOC

-Dayo Olopade, Mozilla Foundation
+Dayo Olopade, Mozilla Foundation / OTV

 Valerie Veatch, filmmaker of Ghost in the Machine